Halahala1993/covid-tracker/README.md

       composer require laravel/sail --dev
       php artisan sail:install #Installs the docker-compose.yml to root of the directory

-- Bring up the docker containers with (Note: on Windows command should be run through WSL terminal to work)
+- Bring up the docker containers through sail (Note: on Windows command should be run through WSL terminal to work)

       ./vendor/bin/sail up